hasamahf/DA-Project/README.md

 # DA-Project
 In this project, I performed comprehensive data analysis to derive meaningful insights that help in decision-making processes.
 The key components of the analysis include:

-Change-over-time analysis: I analyzed how various metrics evolved over a specific period, identifying trends and patterns in the data.
+Change-over-time analysis: I analysed how various metrics evolved over a specific period, identifying trends and patterns in the data.

 Cumulative analysis: I performed cumulative analysis to assess the total impact or growth over time, highlighting long-term progress and trends.